 If you’re unemployed, and you’ve been out of work for more than three months, you should start considering temporary (short-term) job opportunities.
 Even if it’s not your ideal profession, you need to get back to work.
 The job market is competitive, and your best strategy is to simply take what’s available now.
 In time, you’ll find the right role for you.

-Don’t Panic! – A Working-Class Guide to Unemployment
+Don’t Panic – A Working-Class Guide to Employment

 Temporary employment opportunities are extremely popular right now.
 Companies are interested in “trying before you buy” additional staff, and the unemployed should embrace this.
-Don’t panic – there’s no guilt when, after one month of employment in one place, you decide to take a better offer elsewhere.
+Don’t panic – there’s no guilt when after one month of employment, you decide to take a better offer elsewhere.
 Companies anticipate that, and if you’re worth holding onto, they’ll extend an offer, and you can leverage that to negotiate a better salary.
 Until then, take what’s available, earn a steady income, and get a feel for the industries you’re interested in.

 People grow comfortable with jobs that pay well.
-That doesn’t mean it’s perfect.
+That doesn’t mean it’s a perfect fit for you.
 Getting that perfect job requires a personal strategy that involves assessing yourself, networking with people involved in what you’re looking for, and communicating your interest with tactful persistence.
 While you may have to spend months to accomplish this, you’re better off working while you move forward.
 It shows initiative, motivation, and a genuine interest that employers like to see.
 Don’t give up on your ideal job, but don’t auto-pass on what’s available either.